 We started the combination and renovation shortly after.
 One of the biggest challenges was obtaining all of the permits from the Department of Buildings.
 The brownstone was a co-op, so that also posed some challenges.
 For example, as part of the deal, we had to have plans in place and a contractor lined up within two months.

-Editor's Note: Brick Underground's Inside Stories features first-person accounts of interesting, real-life New York City real estate experiences.
+[Editor's Note: Brick Underground's Inside Stories features first-person accounts of interesting, real-life New York City real estate experiences.
 An earlier version of this post was published in October 2021.
-We are presenting it again as part of our winter Best of Brick week.]
+We are presenting it again in case you missed it.]

 After we started the process, we learned a previous owner attempted to dig out the basement to make it a duplex.
 Neighbors told us that they attempted to do this without the permits.
 They eventually built a two-bedroom, one-bath apartment in half of the basement—but the place flooded every time it rained.
 Eventually, after a neighbor complained, the owner sealed off the place.
 Apparently it was done to code, but to this day, I think about how much toxic mold could be down there.
 Luckily, we never had any issues.